comet-ml/ez-mcp-toolbox/README.md

 - `--output OUTPUT` - Output field mapping.
 Accepts 'REFERENCE=FIELD', 'REFERENCE:FIELD', or just 'FIELD'.
 If only FIELD is provided, it will be used as the ChatPrompt user field. (default: reference=answer)
 - `--list-metrics` - List all available metrics and exit
 - `--model MODEL` - LLM model to use for optimization (default: gpt-3.5-turbo)
-- `--model-kwargs MODEL_KWARGS` - JSON string of additional keyword arguments for the LLM model
+- `--model-parameters MODEL_PARAMETERS` - JSON string of additional keyword arguments to pass to the LLM model (e.g., '{"temperature": 0.7, "max_tokens": 1000}')
 - `--config CONFIG` - Path to MCP server configuration file (default: ez-config.json)
 - `--tools-file TOOLS_FILE` - Path to a Python file containing tool definitions, or URL to download the file from.
 If provided, will create an MCP server configuration using this file.
 - `--num NUM` - Number of items to optimize from the dataset (takes first N items, default: all items)